ionutdobre/ocds_examples/README.md

 OCDS API
 ========

-**Open Contracting Data Standard** aims to allow information to be shared as structured data and to provide a transparent way to analyze all the phases of a contract from planning to completion.
-By creating the *OCDS API* we are offering developers the possibility to create with open contracting data reports and applications that can identify trends in public contracts.
+The **Open Contracting Data Standard** allows information to be shared as structured data and provides a transparent way to analyze all phases of a contract from planning to completion.
+By creating the *OCDS API* we are offering developers the possibility to use open contracting data to make reports and applications that can identify trends in public contracts.

 This document provides a description of the APIs and examples of their use.

+**Sections:**

-1. API conventions
+1. API Conventions
 2. Records API
 3. Releases API
 4. Metadata API